microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

     > **Note**: These OUs must NOT be synchronized back to the Azure AD tenant using Azure AD Connect.
 Make sure not to include the guest user objects in the synchronization scope.

-27. Within the Remote Desktop session to **DC1**, switch to the Windows PowerShell ISE window and, from the console pane, run the following to add a suffix matching the default DNS name of the Contoso Azure AD tenant (replace the `<domain_name>` placeholder with the name of the default domain name associated with the Contoso Azure AD tenant):
+27. Within the Remote Desktop session to **DC1**, open a Windows PowerShell console and run the following to add a suffix matching the default DNS name of the Contoso Azure AD tenant (replace the `<domain_name>` placeholder with the name of the default domain name associated with the Contoso Azure AD tenant):

     ```pwsh
     Get-ADForest | Set-ADForest -UPNSuffixes @{Add="<domain_name>.onmicrosoft.com"}